 On the other hand, the width of the pool depends on the number of people using it at a time.
 If you are a solo swimmer, a 4-foot wide pool will suffice.
 However, if two or more people swim together, you might want the pool to be 8-10 feet wide.

 Lastly, the depth of the pool should be at least 4 feet for the swimmer to tumble and turn for another lap quickly.
 But if you want to dive into the pool from one end, consider increasing the pool depth to 6 feet approximately.

 While indoor pools are great if you opt for all-year-round heating, they can get relatively expensive.
 Plus, you won’t be able to enjoy the outdoor view, which we think is a must during the hotter summer months!

 Investing in a pool outdoor cover will save you some unnecessary electricity expenses.
 You could also opt for a retractable polycarbonate dome to enjoy a covered pool’s privacy and the serenity of an outdoor swim with a view.

 3. Uses And Versatility

-Although the main purpose of a lap pool is to act as a practice area for swimmers, if designed efficiently, it can serve multiple purposes.
-For instance, you can add an integrated spa at one end, which will make the pool more versatile and enjoyable.
+Although the main purpose of a lap pool is to act as a practice area for swimmers, it can serve multiple purposes if designed efficiently.
+For instance, you can add an integrated spa at one end, making the pool more versatile and enjoyable.

 You could also add steps with a metal railing for easier and safer access to the pool.